smir3/4.School_District_Analysis/README.md

 Updated Top 5 and Bottom 5 Schools:

 ![updated top and bottom schools](https://user-images.githubusercontent.com/86159728/135668787-c15cfc6e-59d7-4403-a15d-5b450b36e53d.jpg)

+- Top 5 and bottom 5 schools are in the smae order
+- Although the average scores and percent passing values changed for Thomas High School, it still ranked second position in the top 5.

 How are math and reading scores by grade affected?